Skip to content Skip to footer

 If you or a loved one is exhibiting any of these signs, seek help immediately.

-How Can I Protect Myself from Prescription Drug Abuse?
+How Can I Protect Myself From Prescription Drug Abuse?

 The best way to protect yourself from prescription drug abuse is to be aware of the potential risks and take steps to prevent them.
 This includes never taking medication prescribed for someone else, never buying medicines without a valid prescription, and always following your doctor’s instructions.